Paul Revere & the Raiders: The 1980s to 2014

 On October 13, 2007, Paul Revere & the Raiders, along with their manager Roger Hart, were inducted into the Oregon Music Hall of Fame.
-In attendance were Mark Lindsay, Phil "Fang" Volk, and Roger Hart to accept their awards.
+Lindsay, Volk, and Roger Hart were present to accept their awards.
 In 2010, the band was inducted into the Hit Parade Hall of Fame.
 Revere announced his retirement from the band in August 2014; the group planned to tour without him as "Paul Revere's Raiders".
 In October 2014, the band's web site announced that Revere had died "peacefully" on October 4, 2014, at his Garden Valley, Idaho home, a "small estate overlooking a tranquil river canyon", from cancer.
 He was 76 years old.

-On October 10, 2014, at the Los Angeles Forum, Tom Petty performed "I'm Not Your Stepping Stone", dedicating it to Paul Revere, acknowledging his death that week.
+On October 10, 2014, at the Los Angeles Forum, Tom Petty performed "I'm Not Your Stepping Stone", dedicating it to Revere, acknowledging his death that week.